ferdunt/CodeWars/6 kyu/Simple frequency sort/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-You will sort elements in an array by decreasing frequency of elements.
-If two elements have the same frequency, sort them by increasing value.

 ## 🥚 Input 🥚

 ```